bwolf/gpsd_proto/README.md

 [gpsd](http://catb.org/gpsd/) to get GPS coordinates and satellite information.

 `gpsd_proto` uses a plain TCP socket to connect to `gpsd`, reads and writes JSON messages.
 The main motivation to create this crate was independence from C libraries, like `libgps` (provided by `gpsd`) to ease cross compiling.

-A example demo application is provided in the `example` sub directory.
-Check the repository for up to date sample code.
+See the `examples` subdirectory for runnable demos.

 # Testing